hiveway/docs/Running/DevelopmentGuide.md

 ## Mac

 These are self-contained instructions for setting up a development environment on a macOS system.
-It is assumed that you’ve cloned your fork of Mastodon to a local working directory and that you are in Terminal and in that directory.
+It is assumed that you’ve cloned your fork of EtherHive to a local working directory and that you are in Terminal and in that directory.

 ### Prerequisites